dib-lab/khmer/doc/user/getting-help.rst

   - Subject lines like *"arrgh cant get it to work"* or *"NEED HELP, POSTER DUE TOMORROW!!!!!"* are not likely to inspire anyone to help.
   - Example of a good subject line: *"Error message from normalize-by-median 'Hash writing file access failure:: Bad address'"*

-2. Include your OS version, Python version, and khmer version.
+2. Include your:

+ a.
+OS version:  ``uname -mrs``

+ b.
+Python version:  ``python --version``

+ c. and khmer version:  ``pip freeze | grep khmer``

-#.
-Precisely describe what you are trying to do.
+3. Precisely describe what you are trying to do.
 Reread it from the perspective of someone else trying to reproduce your task.

 #.
 Copy-and-paste the exact command that is causing the problem.
 Include the steps you performed leading up to the issue.